 A combination of statistical methods may be applied depending on the statistical distribution observed for each specified constituent in each monitoring well.
-The four specific statistical procedures provided in 40 CFR 257.93(f) are: (1) a parametric analysis of variance followed by multiple comparison procedures to identify statistically significant evidence of contamination; (2) an analysis of variance based on ranks followed by multiple comparison procedures to identify statistically significant evidence of contamination; (3) a tolerance or prediction interval procedure; and (4) a control chart approach.
+The four specific statistical procedures provided in 40 CFR 257.93(f) are: (1) a parametric analysis of variance followed by multiple comparison procedures to identify statistically significant evidence of contamination; (2) an analysis of variance based on ranks followed by multiple comparison procedures to identify statistically significant evidences to identify statistically significant evidence of contamination; (3) a tolerance or prediction interval procedure; and (4) a control chart approach.